Libensemble/libensemble/docs/data_structures/worker_array.rst

 .. note::
   * libE receives only from workers with a nonzero 'active' state
-  * libE calls the alloc_f only if some worker has an 'active' state of zero
+  * libE calls the alloc_f only if some worker has an 'active' state of zero, or is in an *active receive* state.

 .. seealso::
   For an example allocation function that queries the worker array, see